 One woman I came across was singing as she made her orecchiette, although I think she was saying if you’re going to take 20 pictures of me at least buy something!
 So I did. 😉

 If you’d like to go deeper, you could learn how to make the pasta you see the women making in a local home, all while sipping a glass of Primitivo wine.
 (Yes, please!)
+You won’t find a more fun thing to do in Bari!

 9. Join the Locals at Piazza Mercantile.

 Considered the most important square in Bari, Piazza Mercantile sits at the center of the Old Town.
-It’s been the city’s commercial center since the 14th century, and today is a place to eat, drink, people-watch, and attend events.
+It’s been the city’s commercial center since the 14th century, and today is a perfect place to eat, drink, people-watch, and attend events.

 You’ll notice the facade of the Palazzo del Sedile (Palace of the Seat) one of Bari attractions today, but a place where nobles would meet in the old town hall.
 A 16th-century clock tower stands on the left side of the building and a water fountain sits at the center perfect for refilling your travel water bottle as you explore the Old Town.